|RPG WEB development tools

 For any question, please contact the site owner:

 - Do you need a new utility that would also be beneficial to a large number of other IBM i users?

 - If so, write down your detailed request and mail it to me.

-- Valuable requests will be implemented and made available as open-source from this site at no charge.
+- Valuable requests will be implemented and made available as open-source from this site.

 provides a terrific evidence of what you can do on IBM System i

 with ILE-RPG and CGIDEV2.|

 |JetpayI5 makes credit and debit card processing setup easy.